2018–19 Student Representatives Council Executive Committee

 Rachael Thompson Panik

 Rachael Thompson Panik is an Alabama native now transplanted to Greenville, South Carolina.
-She will finish her master's degree in City and Regional Planning at Clemson University in May of this year.
+She will finish her master's degree in City and Regional Planning at Clemson University in May 2018.

 Justin Romeo is currently in the Master of Urban Planning program at Columbia University.
 Originally from Chicago, but now living in New York, he is excited to be serving the Northeast for the next two years.